-Following lunch, the team will continue interviews.
+On the morning of the second day, interview sessions with various personnel should be scheduled.
+These sessions should not run more than 40 minutes with a 15-minute break occurring between each.
+The team is usually divided up in order to cover assigned areas so that concurrent meetings can be scheduled.
 Whenever possible, meetings with candidates should be organized into small groups of five to ten candidates.
 Small groups of faculty, organized by department or function i.e., chairs, are also a viable way of scheduling interviews.
-The full day on campus is a very long day and as a rule, interviews should not be scheduled after 5:00 pm.
+The full day is a very long day and as a rule, interviews should not be scheduled after 5:00 pm.